-- Use add-ins if you prefer.
+- Use add-ins as desired.
 Additional toppings such as nuts, dried fruit, or chocolate chips can be added after the wet and dry ingredients are combined.
-Be sure to fold everything together gently when mixing these components in.
+Be sure to fold everything together gently when mixing these components.

 How to quickly ripen bananas

 Using 4 bananas work the best for this particular recipe, and the riper they are, the better!
 This is a perfect way to use those overripe bananas that you’ve been neglecting over time and transform them into heavenly goodness.